KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 * make sensitive features easier to inspect and control
 * reduce the amount of hidden behavior users have to trust blindly

-## What's New In 1.2.210
+## What's New In 1.2.211

-* Advanced the packaged browser version to `1.2.210`
+* Advanced the packaged browser version to `1.2.211`
-* Refreshed release-facing documentation so the planned `1.2.210` docs match the packaged build
+* Refreshed release-facing documentation so the planned `1.2.211` docs match the packaged build
-* Added a separate JavaScript fingerprint protection setting in Privacy & Security
+* Added a versioned privacy-default marker to saved security settings
-* Defaulted missing JavaScript fingerprint protection settings to Strict for upgraded installs
+* Migrated older saved settings so missing JavaScript fingerprint protection becomes Strict on first launch after update
-* Passed separate Canvas and JavaScript fingerprint protection modes into new browser tabs
-* Kept BrowserLeaks-style JavaScript surfaces reduced by default, including Client Hints, plugins, Web Audio, and other high-entropy APIs
-* Improved Twitch compatibility so stream pause and volume controls keep working
+* Persisted migrated privacy defaults back to disk so other PCs keep the new Strict setting after restart
+* Kept the Privacy & Security control available so users can still change JavaScript fingerprint protection afterward

-In practical terms, version `1.2.210` keeps the `1.2.200` feature set in place while making Strict JavaScript fingerprint protection explicit, defaulted, and easier to control.
+In practical terms, version `1.2.211` keeps the `1.2.210` feature set in place while making the Strict JavaScript fingerprint protection default apply reliably to upgraded installs.

 ## Main Features